CV4EcologySchool/ct_classifier/readme.md

 # Animal Classification in Camera Trap Images

-Example repository for the CV4Ecology 2022 Summer School to train and test deep learning models on camera trap images.
+Example repository for the CV4Ecology 2022 Summer School to train and test deep learning models on camera trap images, using the [CCT20 dataset](https://lila.science/datasets/caltech-camera-traps).

 ## Installation instructions